What You Need to Know About Heel Spurs

-If an athlete is unable to be immobilized or chooses to not stop their training, the only remedy is to take as much pressure off of the spur itself during the activity.
-Orthotics such as gel heel cushions can be helpful although it can sometimes increase the pressure on the spur.
+If an athlete is unable to be immobilized or chooses not to stop their training, the only remedy is to take as much pressure off of the spur itself during the activity.
+Orthotics such as gel heel cushions can be helpful, although it can sometimes increase the strength on the spur.
 The best approach is to cut a hole in the orthotic insert where it would be applied on the spur so that pressure is taken off of the painful area during running.
 Besides this “active immobilization”, the next treatment approach is to include modalities to decrease inflammation.
 Icing several times per day is necessary, especially immediately after running or any activity that exacerbates the pain.

 The next treatment approach should focus on strengthening the weak ankle and intrinsic foot muscles.
-Calf and dorsiflexor (the muscles along the shin bone) strengthening is important for ankle stability, but it is the weak tiny foot muscles that are commonly overused causing plantar fascia problems.
+Calf and dorsiflexor (the muscles along the shin bone) strengthening is essential for ankle stability, but it is the weak tiny foot muscles that are commonly overused, causing plantar fascia problems.
 Easy exercises for these muscles are “gripping” movements such as placing a small towel on the floor and trying to pick it up with the toes while the heel remains planted on the ground.
 Ankle exercises, such as the ones below with a resistance band, will help target the higher stability muscles.
 After a few weeks of these basic exercises, it is beneficial to include movements while standing on an unstable surface.
-A balance disc is a good tool for lower body moves such single leg squats and leg lifts, or single leg standing while performing upper body exercises.
+A balance disc is an excellent tool for lower body moves such single leg squats and leg lifts, or single leg standing while performing upper body exercises.